3d-gussner/Arduino_Boards/README.md

 ## Linux

 ## Windows
+Please make sure if you modify code, files, etc. that the line endings are UNIX conform (LF and not CRLF).
 ### Using Linux subsystem under Windows 10 64-bit
 _notes: Script and instructions contributed by 3d-gussner.
 Use at your own risk.
 Script downloads Arduino executables outside of Prusa control.
 Report problems [there.](https://github.com/3d-gussner/Arduino_Boards/issues)._
 - follow the [Microsoft guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10)